urbanairship/ruby-library/README.markdown

 Sending broadcast notifications
 -------------------------------
-Urbanairship allows you to send a broadcast notification to all active registered device tokens for your app.
+Urban Airship allows you to send a broadcast notification to all active registered device tokens for your app.

 ```ruby
 notification = {